 High Head Bypass in-depth.
 Phillips gave a .ppt presentation.
 Spear asked about the viability of using the outlet (test conduit).
 Khan said this is theoretical at this time.
 Jundt asked if NWP didn’t just say that the dam would have to be upgraded if anything is attached to it.
 Ament said no. If something can be attached without changing seismic loads, then the trigger for upgrading may not be met.
 The 90% EDR will be available in mid-September however the test plan is still being developed.
 Khan suggested the test plan may be available in December.
 Jundt said it would be helpful to clarify how the proposed bypass is different than a criteria by-pass.
 ACTION: Phillips said the team can look at adding a table showing the criteria and which are or are not being met.
 Griffith said NWP will work closely with NOAA Fisheries to make sure this project meets both agencies’ needs.

-Burchfield asked if the spring study plan will be given to the for review.
-Khan said it willand the reason it isn’t going through the RM&E route is because of the schedule and funding.
-Burchfield suggested e priority of funds could be an issue.
+Burchfield asked if the spring study plan will be given to the RME Team for review.
+Khan said it will be given to FPT for review, and the reason it isn’t going through the RM&E route is because of the schedule and funding.
+Burchfield suggested that the biological study at Green Peter should be reviewed and prioritized by the RME Team just like all the other CRFM funded studies.
+Since the Corps doesn’t have enough funds to cover all RME needs, this study should not be outside the prioritization process.
 Jundt said her main concern was having an opportunity to review and comment.
+Wertheimer said the Steering Team is responsible for prioritizing funds at the program level, and this study and PDT process can be prioritized through that process.

 Ruff asked if the data collected at Green Peter will be applicable at other dams.
 It was determined that yes, it will be applicable.

-Jundt suggested NWP is looking for cheapest cost.
-Griffith said right now this isn’t penciling out that way but the biological and O&M costs are outweighing the upfront cost.
+Jundt suggested NWP is looking for cheapest cost to move fish downstream.
+Griffith said right now this isn’t penciling out that way, because the high head bypass pipe capital costs are more than O&M costs of a trap and haul alternative..
 Jundt said there is a balancing and in her opinion, there may be residual mortality from passing fish through two projects instead of through one and around the other.
 There was more discussion about the purpose of the concepts and tests.
 Ament said the team is just looking to see what might be possible.
-Burchfield said that is fine but NOAA Fisheries had agreed to downstream passageas an interim and then do more studies later.
-Ament said this work isn’t hindering the downstream passage team.
+Burchfield said that is fine but NOAA Fisheries had already agreed that downstream passage facilities with trap and haul as a first stepand possibly adding a volitional bypass later.
+Ament said this high head bypass work isn’t hindering the downstream passage team.
 He also noted that building a trap and haul facility leads to near permanent trap and haul operation.
 Ruff noted that trap and haul is a lot of handling.
 Wertheimer added that one of the lessons from the FCRPS was to keep fish in the river.
 Density is significantly greater with transportation when compared with in-river passage.